• Skip to primary navigation

 photograph of oil paint samples

 Left - Fumed Silica Gel mixed with linseed oil Second from Left - Red Iron Oxide mixed with linseed Second from Right - Red Iron Oxide mixed with Fumed Silica Gel Far Right - Fumed Silica Gel dry There are basically two ways to paint with oil paints.
 One is oil only, and the other is using solvents.
-These days many people are … [Read more...] about Fumed Silica Gel Stays Where You Put It
+These days many people are rejecting the … [Read more...] about Fumed Silica Gel Stays Where You Put It

 Tagged With: linseed oil, mastic varnish, oil painting, red iron oxide, respirator, solvents